princewav/Cervello/the happiness track.md

 Are you overly focused on achievement, striving to exceed your goals, and playing catch-up with your ambitious to-do list?

-Are you always running after the next task before even finishing the last one?
+==Are you always running after the next task before even finishing the last one?
 Is your mind constantly obsessed with work?
-Do you often find yourself asking, “What am I doing right now to be more successful?”
+Do you often find yourself asking, “What am I doing right now to be more successful?”==

 If you’re anything like me, you can identify with this type of “chase,” “hustle,” or “Go-Getter” mentality.

 The only problem?
 Constantly trying to get things done and focusing on the next thing doesn’t work.
 In fact, it ironically prevents us from being as successful as we want to be while wreaking havoc on our body and mind.

-> “Many studies show that the workaholic or successaholic chase can be detrimental on a number of levels:
+> ==“Many studies show that the workaholic or successaholic chase can be detrimental on a number of levels:==

-> **Health.** It is linked to lower levels of physical and psychological health.
-In particular, it is associated with burnout, emotional exhaustion, cynicism, and depersonalization (a disturbing sense of dissociation from yourself that accompanies prolonged stress or trauma).
-It is also linked to lower overall life satisfaction.
+> ==**Health.** It is linked to lower levels of physical and psychological health.
+In particular, it is associated with burnout, emotional exhaustion, cynicism, and depersonalization.
+It is also linked to lower overall life satisfaction.==

-> **Work.** It can – counterintuitively perhaps – damage productivity and performance.
-It has been linked to lower job satisfaction and increased job stress, which reduce productivity by, for example, reducing attention span.
-This should come as no surprise.
-If you continuously focused on the next thing you need to accomplish, only part of your attention is directed toward your present activity.
+> ==**Work.** It can damage productivity and performance.
+It has been linked to lower job satisfaction and increased job stress, which reduce productivity by reducing attention span.
+If you continuously focused on the next thing you need to accomplish, only part of your attention is directed toward your present activity.==

-> **Relationships.** At work, constantly focusing on achievement can increase negative interactions with co-workers, leading to competitiveness, rivavlry, and distrust, which further lead to counterproductive work behavior.
-In personal relationships, it is linked to higher levels of work-life conflict, reduced family satisfaction and functioning, and relationship problems with your spouses.
+> ==**Relationships.** At work, constantly focusing on achievement can increase negative interactions with co-workers, leading to competitiveness, rivavlry, and distrust, which further lead to counterproductive work behavior.
+In personal relationships, it is linked to higher levels of work-life conflict, reduced family satisfaction and functioning, and relationship problems with your spouses.==

 Most of us have been thoroughly conditioned to believe in this approach.
 And we just keep going whether it works or not.
 (As just proven… it usually doesn’t work.)